awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking.md

 For information about the supported network speed for each instance type, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types)\.

-## Enabling Enhanced Networking on Your Instance<a name="enabling_enhanced_networking"></a>
+## Enabling enhanced networking on your instance<a name="enabling_enhanced_networking"></a>

-If your instance type supports the Elastic Network Adapter for enhanced networking, follow the procedures in [Enabling Enhanced Networking with the Elastic Network Adapter \(ENA\) on Linux Instances](enhanced-networking-ena.md)\.
+If your instance type supports the Elastic Network Adapter for enhanced networking, follow the procedures in [Enabling enhanced networking with the Elastic Network Adapter \(ENA\) on Linux instances](enhanced-networking-ena.md)\.

-If your instance type supports the Intel 82599 VF interface for enhanced networking, follow the procedures in [Enabling Enhanced Networking with the Intel 82599 VF Interface on Linux Instances](sriov-networking.md)\.
+If your instance type supports the Intel 82599 VF interface for enhanced networking, follow the procedures in [Enabling enhanced networking with the Intel 82599 VF interface on Linux instances](sriov-networking.md)\.